 I've read that the supposed crucial advancement of the zombie folklore is the change to running zombies.
 I disagree; a more important change was the use of humor in zombie movies.
 Humor, especially irony, represents a shift in perspective, a new 3rd person awareness of your first person experience.
 This decreases the personal familiarity, the uncanny-ness, and hence is a defense against awareness of those repressed feelings.
 A funeral is no place for jokes, there's work to be done.
 Save those for the wake, not when they wake.

-It's popular to say the title, "The Walking Dead," really refers to the living people, not the zombies, and that the show is really about humans interacting with humans.
-The zombies are thus "anything which causes humans to regress into a more primitive state."
+It's popular to say the title, "The Walking Dead," really refers to the living people, not the zombies, and that the show is really about humans interacting with humans against the backdrop of a disaster.
+The zombies are thus "anything which causes society to regress to a more primitive state."

-But those zombies aren't just anything-- they aren't a plague, they aren't bugs, they aren't aliens-- they are zombies, they are the uncanny, even if after hundreds of miles, deaths, and losses no one can identify them as such.
-Hasn't a decade of Japanese uncanny coming through our screens primed us to be on the lookout?
+But those zombies aren't just anything-- they aren't an earthquake, they aren't bugs, they aren't aliens-- they are zombies, they are the uncanny, even if after hundreds of miles, deaths, and losses no one can identify them as such.
 Here we have a weakly TV serial about zombies and none of the characters know they are (the) zombies.

 The Walking Dead is a uniquely American show, about Americans.
-It depicts the unconscious processes involved in death and mourning with perfect articulation, but then denies what is obvious to everyone.
+It depicts the unconscious processes involved in death and mourning with perfect articulation, because it is founded on denying what is obvious to everyone.
 "No," it says, "this is different."

 You might also enjoy: